DucManhPhan/DucManhPhan.github.io/_post_preparation/2021-02-15-monad-pattern.md

 - Monad allows us to capture a value in a context with the Unit() function and compose different functions with the bind() function.

+- With I/O operations, Monads use laziness concept to handle these side effects.

 <br>